 Our vision is to be recognized as a repository of primary source materials with a special commitment to documenting the life of Senator Helms.
-In order to provide outstanding service and accomplish this, we will:

 The Jesse Helms Center Archives is the designated repository for all of U.S. Senator Jesse Helms’ personal and political records of historical value, the Helms family and his administrative staff.

 - Personal Papers (1924 – 1972, 2008, bulk 1960-1972) consists of WRAL correspondence and administrative files, scrapbooks, photographs, original “Viewpoint” editorials and transcripts and radio commentary transcripts.